GeeLaw/laomian/README.md

 老面 (sourdough, lit. “old dough”) is used as the starter for fermenting dough.
 This repository contains my digital 老面.

+- Template for manuscripts of cryptography research: [crypto-paper](crypto-paper)

 ## License